Cosmetic & Family Dentist located in Newark, NJ and Ironbound, NJ

 A painful, infected tooth makes it hard to eat, sleep, and function.
 A root canal can save your tooth and provide relief.
 At Nova Dental, Bhavneet Singh, DDS, uses root canal therapy to put patients at ease.
-To make an appointment at the practice in Newark, New Jersey, call the office, or click the online booking tool today.
+To make an appointment at the practice in Newark, New Jersey and East Orange, New Jersey, call the office, or click the online booking tool today.

 A crack or opening in your tooth allows bacteria to infiltrate, so your tooth may become infected.
 A root canal procedure cleans out that infection and closes the tooth off to further bacteria buildup.

 A root canal refers to the pulp chamber inside your tooth that’s filled with nerves and pulp.
 Once an adult tooth is fully developed, the pulp is no longer needed for the tooth to survive.